lcpilling/ukbrapR/README.md

 ## Installation

-In the DNAnexus Tools menu launch an RStudio environment on a normal priority instance.
+In the DNAnexus Tools menu launch Posit Workbench and start an RStudio environment.

 ```r
 # install latest release (recommended)